wokuno/paco-github-runner/README.md

 This will:
 - Use the configuration created during setup
-- Register 4 runners with GitHub
+- Register the specified number of runners with GitHub
-- Create systemd service files
+- Create systemd service files for each runner
 - Enable services for auto-start
 - Create management scripts